giantswarm/mcp-oauth/docs/discovery.md

 Provides on-demand discovery when clients attempt to access protected resources without valid credentials.

+**MCP 2025-11-25 Update**: WWW-Authenticate discovery is one of two acceptable mechanisms.
+Servers **MUST** implement either WWW-Authenticate header-based discovery OR well-known URI discovery (both are not required simultaneously).
+Clients **MUST** support both mechanisms and fall back to well-known paths if the header is not present.

 ### How It Works

 When a client makes an unauthorized request, the server returns a 401 response with a `WWW-Authenticate` header: